What we know about Ng Kok Song, the man who could be Singapore's 3rd presidential candidate

 Mr Ng received a Public Service Commission scholarship to study physics at the then-University of Singapore.
 He later obtained a Sloan Master’s degree in management from Stanford University.

-He married his schoolmate from Montford, Patricia, in 1972 and had three children.
+He married his schoolmate from Montfort, Patricia, in 1972 and had three children, aged 50, 47 and 33.
 Mrs Ng died in 2005 from stomach cancer.

-He is engaged to Ms Sybil Lau, who is in her 40s.
+He is engaged to Ms Sybil Lau, a Canada-born Singaporean who is 45.
+She started her career as a financial analyst at Goldman Sachs and has been managing her family's wealth since 2009.

+Her profile on networking site LinkedIn states that she sits on the boards of American billionaire Ray Dalio’s family office in Singapore and SG Enable, the government-established agency which helps people with disabilities.
+She is also an independent director of WELL Health Technologies, a Canadian operator of clinics, and a partner at venture builder The Delta.

+Chinese language daily Shin Min reported last Saturday that the couple have known each other for four years and that Mr Ng's children are supportive of their relationship.

 CAREER